kodexa-labs/aws-eks-cdk/README.md

 # Assumptions

 1. The reader is familiar with GitHub
-1. The user is has AWS user account is administrative permissions
+1. The user has an AWS user account with administrative permissions

 # What is AWS EKS CDK?